 - Include hashtags, if any.
 This will help in better search results.

 - Add an appealing header photo.
 It is one of the prime things while setting up your profile.
 A header photo can be the tagline of your brand/company or core product images that are easily recognized by the user.
 Core products or services derive brand values.

-While setting up a Twitter profile, there are some specifications which shouldn’t be missed:
+While setting up a Twitter profile, there are some specifications that shouldn’t be missed:

-- Image size of your profile picture is 400×400 pixels
+- The image size of your profile picture is 400×400 pixels

 Once you are done setting the profile right, you make it easier for your audience to find you and connect with your brand instantly.
 By connecting with your customers here, you are more likely to increase brand loyalty.

 A study by “The social habit” unveils that 53 percent of Americans who follow brands on social are more loyal to those brands.